KyuriP/Discovering_CCM/README.md

 ## Contact
-The public accessibility of the project repository is maintained by Kyuri Park.
-For any inquiries or feedback about the project, please feel free to contact [Kyuri Park](https://kyurip.github.io/).
+The maintenance and public accessibility of the project repository are managed by Kyuri Park.
+If you have any inquiries or feedback about the project, please feel free to contact [Kyuri Park](https://kyurip.github.io/).